chrishappy/send_emails/README.md

  - `{{ site_front }}`: url to the site's front page
  - `{{ misc.time-raw }}`: the UNIX timestamp
  - `{{ misc.userEntity }}`: the Drupal user entity (if it exists)

+### Other Links
+ - You can edit email definitions with only the subject and body by going to: `/admin/config/send_emails/emails/minimal/[email_template_machine_name]`
+ - You can manually send an email to users with a role by:
+  1. Enabling the "Send Emails - Manual" submodule
+  2. Going to: `/admin/config/send_emails/manual/[email_template_machine_name]`